We received this product review from Joe recently. Find the full review below:

 Mike from Philippines successfully revived his solar batteries which at 4-years-old began to show a significant drop in performance.
-Mike placed the desulfator into action having promptly received his order from Anthony Suson of AutoSugbo Marketing, our distributor in Philippines.
+Mike placed the desulfator into action having promptly received his order.
 Here is the English translation from the Facebook testimonial he posted:

 Below is the image clip of his post (We're no longer able to share the actual post due to the privacy settings in the Facebook group.
 However, member of the group will be able to view the post here.

 We've received yet another testimonial on a jump starter battery recovery after using the Infinitum Desulfator (The previous one was on a Century Jumper 850).
 This time it is a Stanley Fatmax 350 Amp jump starter.
 The 12 volt 7.2 Amp hour sealed lead acid or SLA battery could only hold a charge at 11.8 volts but after charging it with the Infinitum Desulfator installed at the same time for a day, the battery now is fully restored to hold a charge at 12.6V.
 More importantly, the Fatmax can now crank up his Isuzu without issue.